serverlesstechnology/cqrs/README.md

 Require `Send + Sync` for support of multi-threaded applications.

 #### `v0.1.0`
 Corrected to move all command and event logic into the aggregate.

-## Todos

-- Event upcasters.
-- A persistence implementation for DynamoDb.
-- A persistence implementation for MySql.